reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 ![A coordinator thread fans items out to worker threads to be processed.](/assets/img/posts/rxjava-reactive-batch-processing/usecase.jpg)

-We want to create a paginating processor that fetches batches (or pages) of items (we may call them messages, tasks, or whatever) from a source.
+We want to create a paginating processor that fetches batches (or pages) of items (we'll call them "messages") from a source.
 This source can be a queue system, or a REST endpoint, or any other system providing input messages for us.

-Our batch processor loads these batches of items in a dedicated "coordinator" thread, splits the batch into single items, and forwards the single items to a number of worker threads.
+Our batch processor loads these batches of messages from a dedicated "coordinator" thread, splits the batch into single items, and forwards the single message to a number of worker threads.
+We want this coordination work to be done in a separate thread so that we don't block the current thread of our application.

-In the figure above, the coordinator threads loads pages of 3 items at a time and forwards them to a thread pool of 2 worker threads to be processed.
-When all items of a page have been processed, the coordinator thread loads the next batch of items and forwards these, too.
-If the source runs out of items, the coordinator thread waits for the source to generated more messages and continues its work.
+In the figure above, the coordinator thread loads pages of 3 messages at a time and forwards them to a thread pool of 2 worker threads to be processed.
+When all messages of a page have been processed, the coordinator thread loads the next batch of messages and forwards these, too.
+If the source runs out of messages, the coordinator thread waits for the source to generate more messages and continues its work.

-Our batch processor shall have the following properties:
+In a nutshell, these are the requirements to our batch processor:

-* The fetching of items must take place in a different thread from processing the items to fully take advantage of parallelization (i.e. we need a coordinator thread).
+* The fetching of messages must take place in a different thread (a coordinator thread) so we don't block the application's thread.
-* The number of worker threads must be configurable.
+* The processor can fan out the message processing to an arbitrary configurable number of worker threads.
 * If the message source has more messages than our worker thread pool can handle, we must not reject those incoming messages, but instead wait until the worker threads have capacity again.

 ## Why Reactive?

-So, why implement this multi-threaded batch processor in the reactive way instead of in the usual imperative way?
+So, why implement this multi-threaded batch processor in the reactive programming model instead of in the usual imperative way?
 Reactive is hard, isn't it?

 Hard to learn, hard to read, even harder to debug.